 The second theory - the conspiracy theory - also fully explains our observation of Mr. Jones’ fingerprints.
 However, there is no indication for this theory.
 His fingerprints on the murder weapon in no way indicate a conspiracy.

 Now, given these two theories, how would the court rule?
-Would they conclude that since there are two competing theories which both explain all our observations, Mr. Jones must be set free?
+Would they conclude that since there are two competing theories that both explain all our observations, Mr. Jones must be set free?
 Of course not.
-Since the fingerprints indicate Mr Jones’s involvement, the burden of proof is on the defense to show some indication for the conspiracy theory.
-Though the conspiracy theory also explains the evidence, it must be dismissed as unjustified until we find evidence which indicates such a conspiracy.
-Without such indication, the court will accept the theory which is actually indicated by the prints and will convict Mr. Jones.
+Since the fingerprints indicate Mr Jones’s involvement, the burden of proof is on the defense to show some indication of the conspiracy theory.
+Though the conspiracy theory also explains the evidence, it must be dismissed as unjustified until we find evidence that indicates such a conspiracy.
+Without such indication, the court will accept the theory that is actually indicated by the prints and will convict Mr. Jones.

 The primary reason your mind rejects these theories as being ridiculous is because there are no indications that they are actually true!
 Despite their ability to explain your observations, you reject them in place of a theory which is indicated by the evidence.
 In fact, if you would accept unindicated theories, there would be no end to the number of theories that a creative person could construct that are merely explanatory, but not indicated by evidence.
 As such, you would be forced to accept myriads of mutually exclusive theories, which is clearly impossible.